srcfl/srcful-documentation/docs/getting-started/using.md

 # Using Sourceful

-## Sourceful: Driving Grid Efficiency and Homeowner Empowerment

 ### For Energy Companies and Grid Operators:
-Enhancing Grid Performance with Sourceful's Virtual Power Plant:
+Enhancing Grid Performance with Sourceful's Virtual Power Plant and unified API for Distributed Energy Resources (DERs):

-- **Ancillary Services:** We aggregate Distributed Energy Resources (DERs) like solar panels and batteries into a managed portfolio for trading and serving as frequency containment reserves.
+- **Ancillary Services:** We aggregate DERs like solar panels and batteries into a managed portfolio for trading and serving as frequency containment reserves.
-- **Aggregated Real-Time Solar Production Data:** Access comprehensive real-time data about solar production, crucial for operational planning and efficiency improvements.
+- **Unified API for DERs with our Developer Platform** Sourceful offers a unified interface to connect solar plants and battery storage through either our Energy Gateway or manufacturers' existing APIs.

 ### For Homeowners:
 Sourceful will soon turn your home into a hub of energy efficiency and insight: